 The coolest thing is how fast all these operations can be done.
-Most of them take only 5-10 minutes.
-Creating a MySQL slave in 5 minutes or scaling a server vertically with no downtime?
+Most of them take only five to ten minutes.
+Creating a MySQL slave in five minutes or scaling a server vertically with no downtime?
 You can’t beat that!
-Amazon automated all the the fancy footwork that is required to perform these operations.
-I have not done any benchmarking yet, this is coming next!
+Amazon automated all the fancy footwork that is required to perform these operations.
+I have not done any benchmarking yet, but this is coming next!

 More info about Amazon RDS can be found in the Amazon Relational Database Service User Guide

 Get in touch today to speak with a cloud expert and discuss how we can help: